 - Video: Why is Exercise Important for Lower Back Pain?

-Some people may find mixed use of wet and dry exercise therapy environments most beneficial.
+Many people find mixed use of wet and dry exercise therapy environments most beneficial.